Gluten Free Multigrain Roti or Chapathi with video. Make nutritious and healthy chapathis using this 100% gluten-free multigrain mix.

-Up until few years ago I never had a problem or rather never realised that I was sensitive to gluten till I started developing some skin issues.
+Up until a few years ago I never had a problem or rather never realized that I was sensitive to gluten till I started developing some skin issues.

 As much as I love eating Rice, being a South Indian, I also loved eating rotis for dinners and looked forward to the Pooris on the weekends.

 Imagine the shock when I was told that 'Gluten' was the culprit and I had to either fully stop and largely reduce the intake, which was restricting it to once or twice a week strictly portion-controlled to avoid any reaction.

 As much as I hate having to cook separately just for me, this gluten-free multigrain mix has made my life easier as it is truly multi-purpose.

 I have not only made nutritious dinners using this mix but also it takes care of my craving for chapathis and at the same time, goes easy on the stomach too.

 Typically the following is the list of gluten-free flours and the proportions that I use to make my own multigrain flour mix.

 I add or skip the flour depending on the availability on hand while making the mix.